 Participants

-Participants were 80 middle school students (7 students were receiving special education) with an average age of 15.1.
-Half of the students were male and half female.
-94% of the students were Caucasian.
+A total of 80 middle school students from Oregon (U.S.) participated; participants' average age was 15.1 years old.
+Seven students were receiving special education, and the remainder were not.
+Half of the students were male and the other half female.
+White students were 94% of the participants.

 Dependent Variable